MistUnky/minebase/README.md

 Game won't work in this game.
 You have to check the dependencies of the mods to be sure.
 If a mod depends on default or another mod that has been removed or changed significantly, you will get error messages.
-Similar to Minetest Game, this game is a base for modding, mods like More Trees or Minetest Game Plus are not going to be added.
+Similar to Minetest Game, this game is a base for modding, mods like "More Trees" or "Minetest Game Plus" are not going to be added.
 In contrast to the development of Minetest Game, I am willing to add mods with new features, if the community wants them to be added.
 After all, you are able to remove and replace mods.
 Regarding mods quality is more important than quantity.
-In case you like to mod yourself and want to contribute to this project, use the appropriate tools on Gitlab.
+In case you like to mod and want to contribute to this project, use the appropriate tools on Gitlab.

 The API as a whole should not be considered stable because some mods have not been refactored yet:
 - Binoculars
 - Boats
-- Creative
-- Dye
-- Killme
-- Maps
 - Screwdrivers
-- Sethome
-- Spawn
 - TNT
 - Vessels
-- Weather
-- Wool

 Contributing
 ------------